eklitzke/e/README.md

 ==============

 When running `make`, documentation will be generated at `docs/jsdoc.html`.
 This will happen every time the `e` binary is successfully compiled.
-You're also encouraged to try running the editor as

-    e --list-api

-to look at a subset of the available JavaScript API in the default globals dictionary.

 Code Layout
 ===========